DeepSceneSeg/SSMA/README.md

     gpu_id: id of gpu to be used
     model: name of the model
     num_classes: number of classes
-    checkpoint1:  path to pre-trained model for modality 1
+    checkpoint1:  path to pre-trained model for modality 1 (rgb)
-    checkpoint2:  path to pre-trained model for modality 2
+    checkpoint2:  path to pre-trained model for modality 2 (jet, hha/evi)
     checkpoint: path to save model
     train_data: path to dataset .tfrecords
     dataset: name of dataset (cityscapes, forest, scannet, synthia or sun)